 Please do not leave a running

 copy of your XINU on a backend.
 This may prevent others from using that

 You can remote access the frontend lab PCs using TLS/SSL applications such as ssh on Linux/MacOS and ssh.exe using Command/Power shell (or PuTTY, OpenSSH, etc.) on Windows.
+Please note that CS has recently moved to two-factor authentication when using ssh.
 Use of the backends is limited to implementing, testing, and evaluating lab assignments of CS 354.
 You access the backends through one of the frontend machines in the XINU Lab.

 By default, when XINU boots up, it runs a shell (xsh).
 To view all the usable shell commands, run the help command: